racoonrocket/GABI/README.md

 # GABI
-Genome Annotation with Bayesian Inference (GABI)
+Genome Annotation using Bayesian Inference (GABI)

 ## How to use: